 The Court took cognizance of the great amount of documentary and other evidence submitted by the Parties and fully appreciated the importance of the legal problems raised by the allegation which was at the root of the Belgian claim and which concerned denials of justice allegedly committed by organs of the Spanish State.
 However, the possession by the Belgian Government of a right of protection was a prerequisite for the examination of such problems.
 Since no jus standi before the Court had been established, it was not for the Court to pronounce upon any other aspect of the case.

 Accordingly, the Court rejected the Belgian Government’s claim by 15 votes to 1, 12 votes of the majority being based on the reasons set out above.

 The court’s ruling of dismissal of the case adequately demonstrates the differences between states and individuals and who is considered sovereign in the international realm.
-The court ruled in favour of Spain since Belgium had no jurisdiction to do so and the shareholders seeking compensation was not given diplomatic immunity.
-However, if the shareholders were to seek aid from Canada in which the company is headquartered and given correct identity with, a law suit could occur.
+The court ruled in favor of Spain since Belgium had no jurisdiction to do so and the shareholders seeking compensation was not given diplomatic immunity.
+However, if the shareholders were to seek aid from Canada in which the company is headquartered and given correct identity, a lawsuit could occur.
 Thus an individual cannot bring a claim against a state since it is not given that authority.
 This case will be viewed as an excellent reference for cases dealing with organizations and sovereign immunity claims and how to correctly deal with them.